IV. Oak – Divine – Nature

-In 300 BCE, the King of Epirus claimed the Oaks of Dodona as his religious center as the dwelling of Zeus, the “father god” on earth.
-Oak trees became symbols of patriarchy as groves of oaks and tree poles honoring Asherah were cut down.
-By 380 CE, the one remaining Oak of Dodona was destroyed by the Roman church for its pagan roots.
-Pagan in Latin is pagus (country dweller).
+In 300 BCE, the King of Epirus claimed the Oaks of Dodona as his religious center.
+He declared it to be the earthly dwelling of Zeus, the “divine father.”
+Oak trees soon became symbols of patriarchal rule.
+By 380 CE, the one remaining oak at Dodona was destroyed by the Roman church for its pagan (country) roots.

-In 360 CE, the Bible was translated into the Germanic Gothic language and the multiple names of Elohim, El, Elat, Adonai, Yahweh and Asherah were transformed into one word that eventually became known as “god.”
-This singular name was inspired by the Germanic root words gheu, ghuto and gudan meaning “to invoke the winds.”
-The Hebrew names Elon and Elohim are synonymous with oak.
+In 360 CE, the Latin Bible was translated into the Germanic Gothic language.
+The original names of Elohim, El, Elat, Adonai and Yahweh were transformed into one word “God.”
+This singular name was inspired by the Germanic words gheu, ghuto and gudan meaning “to invoke the winds.”
+Oak trees were seen as divine beings by the Germanic people, the sound of wind blowing through their branches and leaves was their “voice”.
+The Hebrew names Elon and Elohim are also synonymous with oak.